Code4LibMontreal/BiblioTECH/application.md

 ## Important dates:
 * April: Call for applications
-* May: deadline for applications
+* May 9th 2022, 11:59 PM EDT: deadline for applications